13th District Candidates React To Trump’s Comments On Russia

-“There should be absolutely no doubt in anyone’s mind that Russia meddled in our election”, said Davis in a statement issues a few hours after the president’s news conference in Helsinki, Finland.
+“There should be absolutely no doubt in anyone’s mind that Russia meddled in our election,” said Davis in a statement issued a few hours after the president’s news conference in Helsinki, Finland.

 Davis noted that the most recent federal spending bill to be signed into law provided Illinois with $13.2 million to increase election security, and that Homeland Security officials praised the state for its cooperation and preparation for the upcoming election.

-The Springfield Democrat says that in deferring to Putin over U-S intelligence agencies, Trump is defying the tradition of past presidents who stood up for democratic values.
+Londigran said that in deferring to Putin over U.S. intelligence agencies, Trump defied the tradition of past presidents who stood up for democratic values.